hphelion/documentation/v13/bindings.fog.connect.md

 product: fog

 ---
-#Ruby Fog Bindings: Connecting to the HP Public Cloud
+#Ruby Fog Bindings for HP Cloud: Connecting to the HP Public Cloud

 This page gives you details on how to connect to the HP Public Cloud and contains the following sections: